The National Scholastic Athletics Foundation Board of Directors

 He has served as public address announcer for the Millrose Games, USATF Junior Championships, USATF Indoor Championships, US Olympic Invitational, NCAA Division 1 Outdoor Championships and the 1992 IAAF World Junior Championships, among others.

-He is currently the Executive Director of the NSAF, after having worked for more than 35 years as an independent computer consultant.
+He is the recently retired Executive Director of the NSAF, after having worked for more than 35 years as an independent computer consultant.
 He is a graduate of the U. of Missouri (1966) and currently lives in Bluffton, SC.

 Dr. Elizabeth Ann Wheeler, PT, DPT, PRC